Eraser (film)

 Eraser is a 1996 American action film directed by Chuck Russell and starring Arnold Schwarzenegger, Vanessa Williams, James Caan, James Coburn, and Robert Pastorelli.

-The film follows a U.S. Marshal of WITSEC who protects a senior operative testifying about an illegal arms deal and is forced to fight his former allies when one of the players is revealed to be a mole inside WITSEC.
+The film tells the story of a U.S. Marshal of WITSEC who protects a senior operative testifying about an illegal arms deal and is forced to fight his former allies when one of the players is revealed to be a mole inside WITSEC.

-Eraser premiered in Hollywood on June 11, 1996 was released in the rest of the United States on June 21, 1996, and was a commercial success, grossing over $242 million against a budget of $100 million.
-It received mixed reviews from critics, but they praised Williams's and Schwarzenegger's performances, the action sequences and the visual effects.
-It was nominated for an Academy Award for Best Sound Effects Editing in 1997.
+Eraser premiered in Hollywood on June 11, 1996, and was released in the rest of the United States on June 21, 1996, by Warner Bros.
+It received mixed reviews from critics, although they praised Williams's and Schwarzenegger's performances, the action sequences and the visual effects.
+The film was nominated for an Academy Award for Best Sound Effects Editing in 1997, but lost to The Ghost and the Darkness.
 It was also one of the first major films released on DVD, being part of the Japanese launch lineup of Warner Home Video's debut of the format on December 20, 1996.

-A direct-to-video reboot of the film titled Eraser: Reborn starring Dominic Sherwood, was released on June 7, 2022.
+A direct-to-video reboot of the film, titled Eraser: Reborn and starring Dominic Sherwood, was released on June 7, 2022.

 Plot

-John Kruger – a top U.S. Marshal for the Witness Security Protection Program (WITSEC) – specializes in "erasing" high-profile witnesses: faking their deaths and giving them new identities.
-After erasing mobster-turned-informant Johnny Casteleone and his wife, John is given a new assignment by his superior: to protect Lee Cullen, a senior executive at defense contractor Cyrez Corporation.
-Lee has alerted the FBI that Cyrez executives have secretly financed the creation of an advanced electromagnetic rifle, which they intend to sell on the black market.
+John Kruger, a U.S. Marshal who specializes in "erasing" witnesses, is given a new assignment by his superior, Arthur Beller: Lee Cullen has alerted the FBI that Cyrez executives have financed the creation of an electromagnetic rifle, which they intend to sell on the black market.

-During an FBI sting operation, Lee downloads data from the weapon's development onto two discs: one for the FBI and one for herself.
-Cyrez Vice President William Donohue detects Lee's intrusion and summons her for a meeting.
-After finding Lee's hidden camera, Donohue commits suicide.
-Lee delivers the disc but refuses John's offer to go into witness protection, believing the FBI was willing to sacrifice her to nail the conspirators.
-The FBI's disc is secretly replaced with a fake on the orders of Under Secretary of Defense Daniel Harper, the conspiracy's mastermind.
+Lee downloads data from the weapon's development onto two discs.
+Cyrez Vice President William Donahue detects Lee's intrusion and summons her for a meeting.
+After discovering her alliance with the FBI, Donahue commits suicide.
+Lee delivers the disc but refuses Kruger's offer to go into protection.
+The FBI's disc is replaced with a fake on the orders of Under Secretary of Defense Daniel Harper.